 If you have a website or tool related to web design, dev, or technology and don’t want ads to mess up the UX, perhaps CarbonAds is the right solution.

-With this platform, you can be sure your readers will notice fewer relevant ads, meaning that CA allows one display ad per page.
+With this platform, you can be sure that your readers will notice fewer relevant ads, as CA allows only one display ad per page.
 Websites and tools like JS.org, KeyCDN tools, and Coding use CarbonAds to monetize their websites.

-Most of Carbon’s clients are tech brands like web hosts, developers, online platforms, software, etc. But this isn’t the right option for anyone hoping to earn reasonable money through a development website or tool.
+Most of Carbon’s clients are tech brands, including web hosts, developers, online platforms, and software companies.
+However, this isn’t the ideal option for anyone seeking to earn a reasonable income through a development website or tool.

 Criteria and Payment Info:

-This is an invite-only ad network, so it takes multiple factors to consider your application.
+This is an invite-only ad network, so multiple factors are considered when reviewing your application.
 Here are some of the factors I know; others may apply.

-- Firstly, you need a website or tool valuable to their advertisers, for example, a website about design, programming, open source projects, or any other topic they care about.
+- Firstly, you need a website or tool that is valuable to its advertisers, such as a website focused on design, programming, or open-source projects.

 - CarbonAds doesn’t specify traffic requirements, but you’ll need at least 10,000 monthly views.
 This is still a good amount for small publishers.

-- Moreover, your site, app, or tool should be authored in English, the most commonly used language, and should be kept up-to-date.
+- Moreover, your site, app, or tool should be written in English, the most widely used language, and should be kept up to date.

-- You cannot use other ad networks; however, affiliate links can be used.
+- You cannot use other ad networks; however, affiliate links are permitted.

 BuySellAds is the parent company of CarbonAds.
 So, you’ll get the previous month’s ad revenue by the 15th of each month for the BuySellAds account.

 Minimum payouts change depending on the payout method.
 For example, PayPal requires a balance of $20.
-With wire transfer, the minimum amount is $500, but it’s not free.
+With wire transfer, the minimum amount is $500.

 CarbonAds is ideal for devs to earn some extra money with user-friendly ads.
 They’ve got cool ad designs that don’t slow down the page.
-If you use a CDN with any ad network, you can address some issues, like much external load.
+If you use a CDN with any ad network, you can address some issues, such as a lot of external load.

 If you have helpful content on your WordPress documentation site, you can monetize it with CarbonAds.
-But you will not be able to make decent money.
-Because only one ad is displayed per post, so you will get a low CPM rate.
+However, you will not be able to earn a decent income.
+Since only one ad is displayed per post, you will receive a lower rate.

 However, Carbon can still be one of the finer ad networks for small and independent publishers.
-Website needs quality content or useful tools.
+The website needs quality content or useful tools.

 In Summary

-You can find many blog posts about this – the problem is that they don’t list ad networks based on their experience since most posts are sponsored.
+Throughout the post, I have shown you reliable ad networks for small publishers.
+You can find many blog posts about this, but the problem is that they don’t list ad networks based on their experience, as most are sponsored.

-Even though ads aren’t suitable for the user experience, they slow things down.
-Ad monetization is still well-known among all publishers, but today, some platforms are integrating modern technology for better revenue opportunities.
+Although ads aren’t suitable for the user experience, they can slow things down.
+Ad monetization is well-known among all publishers, but some platforms are now integrating modern technology to unlock better revenue opportunities.

 Read More: Copying text from restricted websites | FlyingCDN